CommonAccord/Cmacc-Source/Doc/G/IACCM-Dublin-Present-CmA/Form/FoodOrder-Agreement.md

 Deal.Pay.3.Ti=Late Charge

-Deal.Pay.3.sec=Any charge that is unpaid within that time will bear interest at the rate of <u>{Interest on Late Payments}</u> per annum from the time of delivery of the related {_Goods} until paid in full.
+Deal.Pay.3.sec=Any charge that is unpaid within that time will bear interest at the rate of <u>{Interest on Late Payments}</u> per annum from the time of delivery of the related {_Products} until paid in full.

 Deal.Pay.=[G/Z/ol/3]